Free, beautiful typesetting of large, complicated documents.

 The LaTeX trainer is Meirian Lovelace-Tozer (@MeirianLT)

-Meirian is currently completing a Masters in Mathematics & Statistics, with a focus on data analysis and operations research.
+Meirian recently completed a Masters in Mathematics & Statistics, with a focus on data analysis and operations research.
 She is conducting research with the Red Cross to optimise the blood collection process for donors.

 LaTeX empowers her to typeset her research in a beautiful and professional manner.
 Meirian loves teaching and is enthusiastic about enabling others to benefit from using LaTeX.